Use webhooks in workflows to pass information from HubSpot to another web application.

-Posting HubSpot Contacts data to another system, such as a CRM, when that contact fills out a particular form on your site.
+Posting HubSpot contacts data to another system, such as a CRM, when that contact fills out a particular form on your site.

-- In your HubSpot Marketing account, navigate to Contacts > Workflows.
+- In your HubSpot account, navigate to Automation > Workflows.

-- Click the plus icon to add a new action, then select Trigger a webhook
+- Click the + icon to add an action.

 - Enter the webhook URL.